Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/structure-and-file-types.md

 - **file extensions:** `.txt`, `.md`, `.html`, `.yaml`, `.json`

 #### Description
-Content files establish portal site structure, as well as provide its accompanying html layout with metadata and dynamic content at time of render.
-Content files can be nested in as many sub directories as desired as long as the parent directory is `content/`.
+Content files establish portal site structure, as well as provide its accompanying HTML layout with metadata and dynamic content at the time of render.
+Content files can be nested in as many subdirectories as desired as long as the parent directory is `content/`.

 In addition to providing metainfo and content for the current page at time of render, content files determine the path at which a piece of content can be accessed in the browser.